Plinq/pgcrypto/README.markdown

 Nope.
 We built this inside of a production application, and used its test suite to debug everything.
 Since this is really just a preview release, I haven't written a suite for it yet.
 Sorry.

-Authored by Flip Sasser
-Copyright (C) 2012 Delightful Widgets, Inc.
+Copyright (C) 2012 Delightful Widgets, Inc. Built by Flip Sasser, Monkeypatcher Extraordinaire!